 \section{Introduction}

-Two of the most important quasilocal masses studied in Riemannian General Relativity are the Hawking and Bartnik masses of a surface, $\Sigma$, which is diffeomorphic to a sphere of positive mean curvature and lies in an asymptotically flat three dimensional Riemannian manifold, $M$.
-The manifold $M$ has nonnegative scalar curvature and no closed interior minimal surfaces.
+Two of the most important quasilocal masses studied in Riemannian General Relativity are the Hawking mass and Bartnik mass of a surface, $\Sigma$, which is diffeomorphic to a sphere, has positive mean curvature, and lies in an asymptotically flat three-dimensional Riemannian manifold, $M$.
+The manifold, $M$, has nonnegative scalar curvature and no closed interior minimal surfaces.
 It may have a boundary, as long as the boundary is a minimal surface and is outward minimizing.
 We will use $\mathcal{PM}$ to denote the class of such manifolds, $M$.